Not a Genie, But…

 Thank you to our donors who support our readers by making it possible to continue The Park Forum devotionals.
 This year, The Park Forum audiences opened 200,000 free, and ad-free, devotional content.
 Follow this link to join our donors with a one-time or a monthly gift.

-Read more about The Crucible of Suffering
+Read more The Crucible of Suffering

 In the midst of suffering—when we don’t sense any positive change in our circumstances—we can start to question God’s goodness and his love.